ubaumann/naf_workshop_NUTS/docs/index.md

 ## Own Ideas

 ### 7. Can I implement my own ideas?
 Definitely, it is appriciated to consider how you can apply the learned material to your specific use case.
-However, time is limited, and the proctor cannot focus on each idea in detail.
+However, time is limited, and the proctors cannot focus on each idea in detail.

 ### 8. Lab access?
 You can set up and run your own lab on your computer or connect to an external lab.
 However, keep in mind that internet bandwidth is shared among all attendees.
 Graphical transmissions, such as remote desktop sessions or video streaming, are discouraged as they consume excessive bandwidth.
 For the best performance, use SSH-based access whenever possible.